Taylor Beck (ice hockey)

-Taylor Beck (born May 13, 1991) is a Canadian professional ice hockey forward currently playing for HC Sibir Novosibirsk of the Kontinental Hockey League (KHL).
+Taylor Beck (born May 13, 1991) is a Canadian professional ice hockey forward currently playing for Genève-Servette HC of the National League (NL).
 Previously, Beck had played with the New York Rangers, Edmonton Oilers, New York Islanders, and Nashville Predators organizations, with the latter having originally drafted him in 2009.

 Playing career

 Beck was drafted by the Nashville Predators in the third round, 70th overall, in the 2009 NHL Entry Draft.
-He was signed to a three-year entry level contract with the Predators on August 25, 2010.
+He was signed to a three-year entry-level contract with the Predators on August 25, 2010.

 During the lock-out shortened 2012–13 season, Beck received his first recall from the Milwaukee Admirals and made his NHL debut with the Predators in a 4–3 defeat to the Columbus Blue Jackets on March 19, 2013.
 In his third game with Nashville, also against the Blue Jackets, Beck scored his first NHL goal in a multi-point game victory on March 23, 2013.